 Ergonomics is the study of the physical demands of work in all kinds of jobs and environments.
 What does this have to do with sciatica?
 A lot, actually!
 If you have sciatica, you know low back, buttock, and leg pain can make working painfully difficult.
-Applying simple ergonomic principles to everyday activities, such as using a sit-to-stand desk or readjusting your sitting posture, may help get you through the workweek with less pain.
+Considering the 6 tips in this article and applying simple ergonomic principles to everyday activities, such as using a sit-to-stand desk or readjusting your sitting posture, may help get you through the workweek with less pain.

 Sitting for long periods of time isn't good for your spine or your sciatica pain.
 If possible, stand up every 20 minutes and walk a couple of laps around your workspace.

 Make sitting more tolerable by choosing a well-designed ergonomic chair.
 You can also add low back support by placing a lumbar pillow or even a rolled-up towel at the base of your chair.

 Other simple tips to reduce sciatica pain while sitting:

 Varying your posture is a smart way to care for your spine on the job, so mix it up when it comes to sitting and standing.
 Sitting all day has been connected to an array of health problems beyond back pain, including obesity and type 2 diabetes.

 The potential benefits of incorporating standing into your work routine are numerous.
 To name a few: